Who we are today – in a nutshell

 - HP Cloud – Building a High Performance Big Data Cloud

-We are currently expanding our portfolio in the area of data-based marketing using neural networks and stochastic methods.
+In 2017 and 2018, we expanded our portfolio in the area of data-based marketing using neural networks and stochastic methods.

 In 2017, we taught our systems the distinction between success and failure.